kwokcb/ShadingLanguageX/README.md

 # ShadingLanguageX
-__ShadingLanguageX__ is a high level shading language that can be used to create complex MaterialX materials.
+__ShadingLanguageX__ is a high level programming language that can be used to create complex MaterialX shaders.

 ![](examples/screenshots/readme_example.png)